Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Default_Layouts/README-PF2E-Default-Layout.md

 If you want the extra Kingmaker layouts, check out the [Kingmaker Layout README](../Kingmaker_Layouts/README-PF2E-Kingmaker-Layouts.md).

-> **Note**: As of 1.3 release, the coloration for the Kingmaker layours can be chosen over the default layout in Style Settings.
-In a future release, they can both be used at once, once again.
+> **Note**: As of 1.4 release, style settings options have been expanded for all "Traiting" options per layout.

 ### Optional Tools